Debra Cleaver, Founder & Chief Executive Officer (she/her)

-Annie Weinberg, National Electoral Director
+Annie Weinberg, National Electoral Director (she/her)

 With over a decade of grassroots organizing and senior leadership roles on top campaigns, Annie has become a national leader in voter targeting, electorate expansion, campaign strategy, strategic planning and organizational coaching for candidates and movement organizations.
 After getting her start in environmental justice work, organizing around the fight against water privatization, Annie joined MoveOn full time in 2009, spearheading field organizing efforts across the Great Plains/Midwest states, building virtual trainings for their 8 million members, and eventually directing House candidate recruitment efforts.
 She went on to serve as the Chief of Staff for Congressional Progressive Caucus’ foundation, supporting progressive partnerships and strategies for their 78 member offices.
 In 2014, Annie took on the role of Electoral Director at Democracy for America, the 1.2 million member people-powered PAC - there, she grew the endorsement program sixfold, launched the “Transforming Cities” Initiative to invest in critical yet under-resourced municipal races, designed a program to train over 25,000 grassroots leaders in voter contact in the last presidential cycle, and built a team that delivered field, fundraising, media, and strategy resources for partner campaigns, helping to elect 618 progressives across the country, up and downballot, in all 50 states.
 She is a Movement School mentor and “victory professor”, teaching courses on campaign culture, electorate expansion and voter targeting, and has served as senior adviser to movement organizations like Showing Up for Racial Justice, Our Revolution, and ParentsTogether.
 Will also choreograph your flashmob.